duguyue100/.vim/setup_os/final_steps.md

 ## Ubuntu

+- I like a clean Dock, so I unpin all icons from the sidebar but keep the files manager and trash can.
+    - Right-click on the icon -> Unpin from Favorites
+    - I also pin Chrome to the dock.
+    - In Settings -> Ubuntu Desktop -> Dekstop Icons, turn off "Show Home Folder".
+    - In Settings -> Ubuntu Desktop -> Dock, turn on "Auto-hide the Dock".

+- If you like dark theme, go to Settings -> Appearance -> Style -> Dark.
+- In Settings -> Power -> Power Saving, I usually configure it to "Never".
+- If you would like Night Shift, go to Settings -> Displays -> Night Light and enable it.

 ## macOS

 - I like a clean Dock, so I remove all the icons from the sidebar.
     - Right-click on the icon -> Options -> Remove from Dock
     - In System Preferences -> Desktop & Dock, I turn on "Automatically hide and show the Dock".

 - In System Preferences -> Appearance, I choose "Auto" for the theme.